 Scalable and Efficient Operating Model.
 We have invested in infrastructure and employees to enhance and expand our capabilities and support the growth of our franchise.
-In particular, we have invested in new technologies to better serve our customer base, compete for new business and improve our operational efficiency.
+In particular, we have invested in new technologies to better serve our customer base and improve our operational efficiency.
 Our investments in personnel include increasing staffing of our credit administration, finance and information technology departments, and developing a full range of commercial and consumer banking services.
 We offer our retail customers internet and mobile banking with peer-to-peer payments.
 We offer our commercial customers internet banking, remote deposit capture and online treasury management tools.
-Our investments in technology and infrastructure include an nCino loan origination system, which is a scalable loan origination system and document repository facilitating a loan portfolio that offers fintech-sourced loan opportunities, and Q2 online and mobile banking, which is a scalable online banking and treasury management platform supporting all customer types, and includes Automated Clearing House, wires, positive pay, remote deposit capture, credit cards, bill pay, electronic statements and mobile capture.
-Our investments in technology and our existing corporate technology infrastructure have provided us with a scalable operating platform and organizational structure that we believe will allow us to continue to improve our operating leverage and allow for future growth without significant additional investments in the near term, as demonstrated through invocation of our pandemic plan during COVID-19.
-We believe that continued investments in these solutions empower employees, engage customers and broaden our digital service offerings.
-Our plans for information technology in the future include creating a new data analytics department to design more comprehensive reporting from ancillary solutions and systems to integrate with our core system and establish a control process over certain key reports; establishing a data warehouse to tie together data from key solutions and providers we utilize; and collaborating with fintech firms, vendors and core providers to improve productivity and leverage process automation to attain a competitive advantage.
+Our investments in technology and infrastructure have provided us with a scalable operating platform and organizational infrastructure that we believe will allow us to continue to improve our operating leverage and continue our growth without significant additional investments in the near term.